Adaptive Compute¶

 Guidance:

-If you observe persistent queued-on-load time and want higher throughput, increase QUERY_THROUGHPUT_MULTIPLIER.
+Workloads with uneven load can have peaks that exceed the allotted capacity.
 If you’re more concerned about capping instantaneous spend, reduce QUERY_THROUGHPUT_MULTIPLIER and rely on budgets and resource monitors for absolute cost controls.

-Create an adaptive warehouse
+Create an adaptive warehouse¶

 You can create an adaptive warehouse using Snowsight, SQL, or Cortex Code.